-4 Attrition are = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current year) employees is reflected in a range of initiatives, from robust health insurance packages to ample opportunities for professional development.
+4 Attrition are = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current year)

 In addition to these essential benefits, we offer unique perks designed to foster a supportive and inclusive work environment.
 Flexible scheduling options, wellness programs, and generous vacation allowances are just a few examples of the ways in which we prioritize the overall wellness and work-life balance of our employees.